jason89521/github-repo-search/README.md

 - [x] do not use redux to handle modal
 - [x] use swr to replace redux
 - [x] remove high order component
+- [x] use private token to raise the limits to 5000